5 Health Benefits Of Frankincense Essential Oil & Exactly How To Use It

 In a review of frankincense's therapeutic properties, researchers stated that its ability to inhibit certain enzymes and prevent the release of leukotrienes, which drive inflammation, could make it helpful in easing respiratory afflictions.

 Although frankincense shouldn't replace a rescue inhaler or other prescribed asthma treatments, asthma sufferers may find that frankincense can help stave off bronchospasms, also known as an asthma attack.
-During an attack, mast cells release leukotrienes, which then cause airways to constrict, making it hard to breathe.
-One small double-blind clinical study treated 40 asthmatic patients with frankincense resin, and a control group of 40 patients with a placebo for six weeks.
+During an attack, mast cells release leukotrienes6, which then cause airways to constrict, making it hard to breathe.
+One small double-blind clinical study treated 40 asthmatic patients with frankincense resin7, and a control group of 40 patients with a placebo for six weeks.
 Seventy percent of patients given the frankincense showed disease improvement, compared to 27% improvement in the control group.

 The essential oil may also help battle bronchitis, sinusitis, and symptoms of the common cold, according to a scientific review.
 Frankincense has a camphor-like aroma that can help ease nasal or lung congestion when inhaled.
 Additionally, the essential oil's antiseptic properties may protect against germs that can cause illness in the first place.